 Laboratories are to submit the Request for Recognition, along with specifically requested items, each year between October 1 and November 15.
 If a laboratory fails to submit material in a timely manner, there is a risk that the Certificate of Measurement Traceability will not be renewed by the expiration date of the previous certificate.
 Certificates expire December 31 each year (or every 2 years) and are renewed January 1.
 Material must be submitted each year for the certificate to remain in effect.
-Material submitted late will be processed as expeditiously as possible once it has been received by the NIST/WMD.
+Material that is received significantly late may not be reviewed until the next review cycle.